geofiber/RMPSS/README.md

 ?RMPSS_opt

-## MATLAB code is available in the MATLAB_codes folder
+## MATLAB code is available in the folder 'MATLAB_codes'.

 ## CITATION